pukpukpuk/WaystoneMason/README.md

 ```

 # Semantics of the Name
-**Waystone**: The final path for the agent is a series of corners — places to turn and then move straight —
+**Waystone**: The final path for the agent is a series of corners - places to turn and then move straight -
 so they can be called waystones (guiding stones).

-**Mason**: The library itself is the *mason*, because it builds the waystones for agents to follow.
+**Mason**: The library itself is the mason, because it builds the waystones for agents to follow.